UM Scholars Program

 Matriculation to UMSON Spring 2022

-University of Maryland Strategic Partnership Mpowering the State LogoThe UM Scholars program is a paid summer internship program that connects students from the University of Maryland College Park (UMCP) with faculty from the University of Maryland, Baltimore (UMB) to collaborate on research projects.
-It is part of the University of Maryland Strategic Partnership: MPowering the State (or MPower).
+University of Maryland Strategic Partnership Mpowering the State LogoThe UM Scholars program is a competitive paid summer internship program that connects students from the University of Maryland College Park (UMCP) with faculty from the University of Maryland, Baltimore (UMB) to collaborate on research projects.
+Funding is provided by the University of Maryland Strategic Partnership: MPowering the State (or MPower).

 Faculty members mentor students during the 10-week summer program with the hopes of expanding their knowledge about specific topics in nursing research and exposing them to various research careers available to doctoral-prepared nurses.